noncorpus/DnD5e/party-equipment.md

 1   | Spy Glass, Small Mirror (Ashi)
 1   | Ring of Pimphand Strong - Sierra - Mage Hand
-1   | Reliable Dice - Ashi - Roll D6 (select a Dice) add or subtract to another roll 1   | Gravity Net - Pearl - Increases DC and AC (gargantuan has to deal 50) 10 – break it 5Xstrength mod, takes 5 minutes per. (restrained) speed 0.  disadvantage on their attacks and dex saves. we have advantage on attacks. damage dealt to restore from being broken
+1   | Reliable Dice - Ashi - Roll D6 (select a Dice) add or subtract to another roll 1   | Gravity Net - Pearl - Increases DC and AC (gargantuan has to deal 50) 10 – break it 5Xstrength mod, takes 5 minutes per. (res trained) speed 0.  disadvantage on their attacks and dex saves. we have advantage on attacks. damage dealt to restore from being broken

+Pan, frog legs, vul meat

 Pizza:
 - Matt